amazon-connect/amazon-connect-streams/README.md

 In version 1.x, we also support `make` for legacy builds.
 This option was removed in version 2.x.

 # Important Announcements
+1. July 2024 - The issue with muting while a Voice contact is on hold has been resolved.
+Agents can use the mute button while a contact is placed on hold.
+The following APIs will be available when the contact is on hold:
+    * `voiceConnection.muteParticipant()`
+    * `voiceConnection.unmuteParticipant()`
+    * `agent.mute()`
+    * `agent.unmute()`
-1. March 2024 - In response to a Google Chrome feature launched on 7/13/2023 called [Storage Partitioning](https://developers.google.com/privacy-sandbox/3pcd/storage-partitioning), we made a short term fix on 2/10/2024 to adjust our mute functionality and synchronize the mute state across all CCPs.
+1. February 2024 - In response to a Google Chrome feature launched on 7/13/2023 called [Storage Partitioning](https://developers.google.com/privacy-sandbox/3pcd/storage-partitioning), we made a short term fix on 2/10/2024 to adjust our mute functionality and synchronize the mute state across all CCPs.
 However, due to current limitations, this change required us to disable muting while being on hold.
 As a workaround, agents should mute themselves on the call before going on hold.
 We are planning to address this issue by August 2024 and revert back to original mute behavior.
     * At the moment, the following APIs will fail when the contact is on hold:
       * `voiceConnection.muteParticipant()`
       * `voiceConnection.unmuteParticipant()`